decentraland/social-client/rust/README.md

 - `flow1`: Sends a friendship request and then cancels it.
 - `flow2`: Sends a friendship request, accepts the friendship, and then deletes it.
+- `flow3`: Sends a friendship request and then rejects it.

 You can specify the flow to execute as a command-line argument.
 Here's how to run the client with each flow:

 For flow1: `cargo run --bin a-client-ws -- flow1`
 For flow2: `cargo run --bin a-client-ws -- flow2`
+For flow3: `cargo run --bin a-client-ws -- flow3`

 If no flow is specified, the program will panic with a message indicating that a flow must be provided.